pra1981/PratheepaJ.github.io/content/home/about.md

 ## Biography

-I am a postdoctoral research fellow in the Department of Statistics at Stanford University.
-I am advised by [Susan Holmes](http://statweb.stanford.edu/~susan/).
+I am a postdoctoral research fellow in the Department of Statistics at Stanford University, working with [Susan Holmes](http://statweb.stanford.edu/~susan/).
 I am broadly interested in statistical modeling of multi-domain and longitudinal data with applications to high-throughput sequencing (HiSeq) and mass cytometry (CyTOF).
 My current research is developing statistical methods to leverage both microbiome and mass cytometry data.

 I received a Ph.D. in Mathematics (2016) with an emphasis in Statistics from Texas Tech University under the supervision of [Alex Trindade](http://www.math.ttu.edu/~atrindad/).
 My doctoral dissertation was developing statistical methods based on saddlepoint approximations to make inferences on spatial, time series, and survival data.
 While I was a doctoral student, I gained experience in applying the statistical methods for metagenomic and clinical research at the [Research & Testing Laboratory](http://www.medicalbiofilm.org/) in Lubbock advised by ([Stephen Boyd Cox](https://www.researchgate.net/profile/Stephen_Cox3)
 ) and the [Clinical Research Institute](https://www.ttuhsc.edu/clinical-research/) at Texas Tech University Health Sciences Center advised by [Alex Trindade](http://www.math.ttu.edu/~atrindad/).